atenreiro/ChatGPT_Interviews/README.md

 >
 >1.
 What is your experience with project management methodologies, such as Agile or Waterfall?
 >
 >I have experience with both Agile and Waterfall project management methodologies.
 I have used Agile in fast-paced environments where frequent iteration and flexibility are key, and have used Waterfall in more structured, predictable projects.
-I am familiar with the principles and tools of both approaches nd can adapt my approach to fit the needs of the project.
+I am familiar with the principles and tools of both approaches and can adapt my approach to fit the needs of the project.
 >
 >2.
 How do you handle scope creep and scope change?
 >Scope creep and scope change are common challenges in project management.
 To handle these issues, I follow a structured process that includes: